Cinema of Croatia: First Golden Era: Late 1950s

 Croatian feature films from the 1950s were not easily distinguishable from those made in the rest of Yugoslavia; this was mainly owing to the free flow of resources, information and talent among the various parts of the country.
-It had its first serious peak in the late 1950s, when Croatian film were possibly the most mature in then-young Yugoslav film industry.
-The most important author of that era was Branko Bauer, a Dubrovnik-born director whose most famous film is the urban war thriller Don't Turn Around Son (Ne okreći se, sine, 1956).
-Loosely based on Carol Reed's film Odd Man Out, it describes a destiny of a fugitive from an Ustasha camp who comes to Zagreb to find his son, then realizing that the kid is at the Ustaše boarding school, and completely brainwashed.
-The hero struggles to leave Zagreb with his son, while deluding the son all the way about the goal of their trip.
-Among other important Bauer films is Tri Ane (Three Annas, 1959), produced in Macedonia, about a father who finds out that his daughter, whom he presumed to have been killed in the war, could be alive and adult person.
-Bauer's film Licem u lice (Face To Face, 1962) tells the story about a corrupt director of a construction company who confronts a rebel worker during a communist party cell meeting.
+It had its first serious peak in the late 1950s, when Croatian film were possibly the most mature in the then-young Yugoslav film industry.
+The most important director of that era was Branko Bauer, a Dubrovnik-born director whose most famous film is the urban war thriller Ne okreći se, sine (Don't Look Back My Son, 1956).
+Loosely based on Carol Reed's film Odd Man Out, it depicts of a fugitive from an Ustasha camp who comes to Zagreb to find his son, only to find him brainwashed.
+Among other important Bauer films are Tri Ane (Three Annas, 1959), produced in Macedonia, about a father who finds out that his daughter, whom he presumed to have been killed in the war, could be alive.
+Bauer's film Licem u lice (Face To Face, 1963) tells the story about a corrupt director of a construction company who confronts a rebel worker during a communist party cell meeting.
 It is considered the first overtly political film in Yugoslavia.
 Another notable 1950s' figure is Nikola Tanhofer, former cinematographer and specialist for various action genres.
 His most famous film is H8 (1958), a reconstruction of a real traffic accident in which several passengers on an intercity bus between Zagreb and Belgrade were killed, and in which the driver of the car who caused the accident escaped.
-Following in parallel three vehicles and dozens of picturesque scenes, H8 offers a mosaic-like picture of late 1950s society, and its dramaturgy resembles a - then nonexistent - disaster movie genre.
-In that period, two Croatian films were Academy Award nominees for foreign language film.
-Both of them were directed by guests from abroad: an Italian Giuseppe De Santis (Cesta duga godina dana - A Road One Year Long, 1958), and a Slovenian France Štiglic (Deveti krug - Ninth Circle, 1960).
+Following in parallel three vehicles and dozens of picturesque scenes, H8 offers a mosaic-like picture of late 1950s society.
+In this period, two Croatian films were Academy Award nominees for foreign language film.
+Both of them were directed by guests from abroad: Italian Giuseppe De Santis with Cesta duga godina dana (A Road One Year Long, 1958), and Slovenian France Štiglic with Deveti krug (The Ninth Circle, 1960).